jefftriplett/jefftriplett.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm home in Lawrence, Kansas.
-It's fall.
+It's winter.

 - I work full-time [RevSys][] as a Software Engineer and Consultant.